TheAdmiral2074/Fun/README.md

 This is a collection of quick code I have created for various tasks and/or personal interest.
-Enjoy !
-#Fun